DREW310/pocketsignal-vhack2026/reports/latency_submission_summary.md

 Reading:
 - best for deployment-oriented latency discussion
 - all three routes stayed within roughly `100 ms` p95 in the current mixed exact-case local run

-## Judge-Safe Summary

-Use this exact wording in slides or speech:

-"PocketSignal supports two local recovery modes.
-The natural local wording mode gives better demo-quality user messaging but a slower gray-zone path.
-The fast local wording mode keeps all three routes close to real-time in our current mixed exact-case local benchmark, with no request errors in the run."